Chloe Harwood G324

 When I began the task I used scanners to scan in the drafts of my digipack cover , magazine advertisement and music video storyboard which I had sketched out to gain a rough idea of what I wanted the final products to look like.
 I could then pass this onto my peers and receive feedback upon it with ease which I could scan in also and log on my blog.

-Sony HVR A1E camera, I shot some short clips and learnt the purpose of all the buttons, how to zoom in, how to take images/videos and then I loaded this onto a computer which I had a look at.
+When I began learning how to use the media equipment I went out and tried using the Sony HVR A1E camera, I shot some short clips and learnt the purpose of all the buttons, how to zoom in, how to take images/videos and then I loaded this onto a computer which I had a look at.
 Once I’d reviewed the footage I opened it with Photoshop premier and added effects such as reverse timing and black and white.
 Following this I felt more comfortable with using the camera and more prepared for shooting the main task.

 Next I took images of my model for the digipack and magazine advertisement and I used my knowledge/experience from A2 to take a variety of photographs using zoom and close up to create a professional selection of images suitable for their purpose, the images needed to be clear and professional in order to replicate my similar products and appeal to the target audience.
 I used a tripod to make sure that the height was an even eye-level height and to avoid blurring.
 The cameras/ umbrellas were helpful in reflecting enough light on the models face from a central angle.
 Once the images were taken I opened them onto photo shop and adjusted the preset sizes so it was suitable for a digipack used the burn tool to darken her make-up and background, the dodge tool to brighten her eyes and the airbrush tool to smooth out blemishes which all worked to create a more attractive, appealing image.
 I used the lasso tool to move parts of the image closer together, crop out parts that I didn’t need and add in graphics that I did need, including the star brush that I downloaded enabling me to place star graphics onto the original image for the CD cover.